Urban Symbiosis KES-SDM 2025 papers

 The full paper is available here.

-Conference paper: Increasing circularity of high-tech products by multi-stakeholder value optimisation
+Increasing circularity of high-tech products by multi-stakeholder value optimisation

 The work explores new sustainable value creation models in cities for increasing the circularity of selected high technology products containing CRMs.
 The focus was on CRMs in smart buildings and their renewable energy solutions.